 The results found in Table 7 summarises the noise level recorded for this project.
-During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 10 dB(A) for the Noise Affected NML and up to 03 dB(A) for highly noise affected.
-Location 1 and Location 3 have exceeded the criteria by up to 02 dB(A).
+During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 07 dB(A) for the Noise Affected NML however, was still within the criteria for highly noise affected.
+Location 1 have exceeded the criteria by up to 01 dB(A) and Location 3 have exceeded the criteria by up to 10 dB(A).
 It is found that many of the triggers from Location 1 are caused by workers and patience within the same room and therefore, it is recommended that the monitor is placed in a room away from work spaces and rooms with operating equipment to avoid these false triggers.
 Further monitoring is recommended, and vibration and noise controls should be implemented to maintain the structural integrity of surrounding structures and avoid discomfort to surrounding residents.